Planting Water Lilies

 Planting these winter hardy water lilies will make it look like you do have a green thumb after all.
 By following these simple steps, you will have a water garden filled with lily pads and magnificent blooms.

-If you are ready to get your hands dirty and plant some of these wonderful plants in your water garden, stop by our pond shop.
-We have winter hardy pre-grown water lilies ready to enchant your water feature.
+If you are ready to get your hands dirty and plant some of these wonderful plants in your water garden pond be sure to get winter hardy variety if you live in a cooler climate.
+The pre-grown water lilies are ready to enchant your water feature.

 If you have any questions or comments, please don’t hesitate to leave them below.
 We love to hear from you, that’s what we are here for.